Last Updated: September 1, 2020

 If you have an unresolved concern about European Client Engagement Data that we have not addressed satisfactorily, we have committed to cooperate with the panel established by the EU Data Protection Authorities and the Swiss Federal Data Protection and Information Commissioner (FDPIC) to serve as our independent dispute resolution bodies for the Frameworks.
 We are also subject to the investigatory and enforcement powers of the Federal Trade Commission with respect to the Frameworks.
 In addition, under certain conditions, more fully described on the Privacy Shield website (available here), EU and Swiss residents may invoke binding arbitration for non-monetary issues when other dispute resolution procedures have been exhausted.

-This Policy is effective as of October 23, 2017.
 If you have any questions about our website privacy policies, please contact us at: